dzivkovi/java-11-hw/README.md

    gcloud builds submit --config .ci/cloudbuild-dev.yaml
    ```

-2. Test the code, Build the immutable container image and deploy it ot DEV environment:
+2. Test the code, build the immutable container image, and deploy it to the DEV environment:

     ```sh
     gcloud builds submit --config .ci/cloudbuild-dev.yaml